Changissnz/selfinterest/README.md

 without present results is retracted, and with the retraction, comes a re-evaluation of what is still left that can only occur when one's will is not at terms with one directionality.
-If only this writing contained a poem to elucidate on this kind of phenomenon, there would be questions on it that such inclusion means a blind sympathy for those that have had these experiences.
+If only this writing contained a poem to elucidate on this kind of phenomenon, there would be questions on its inclusion meaning blind sympathy for those that have had these experiences.